robenkleene/collections/cards/apple-developer.md

 ### Value Types vs. Reference Types

 - **In Swift, why can't a struct contain a property of its own type?
 Why can it contain an array of its own type?** Memory for structs is statically allocated, and it's impossible to determine the size of a struct that can recursively contain itself at compile time.
-Since arrays change in size dynamically, they already cannot be statically allocated, so arrays are really reference types with value semantics.
+Since arrays change in size dynamically, they already cannot be statically allocated, so arrays are really reference types with value semantics (implemented via Copy-on-Write).
 An array is contains a pointer to its elements, so it's size in the struct is static.
+- **In Swift, how do collections implement value semantics?** Collections use reference semantics on assignment, and then, when they're mutated, they first check if they're uniquely referenced, and if not they make a copy of their internal storage to replicate value semantics.
+- **In Swift, why do collections have a special implementation of value semantics?** Value semantics usually imply static memory allocation, which is impossible for collections that dynamically change size.

 ### Types